lorcan2440/PMD2-Sky-Wonder-Mail-S-Generator/lua/readme.md

    If you want to move your lua51.dll file, you can instead add its directory to the System Environment Variables (Path). https://sourceforge.net/p/desmume/bugs/1628/

+### Notes:

+- This is not intended for TAS - it takes a few seconds to enter the code, which is limited by the touchscreen's sensitivity to fast taps.
+In theory the password could be entered instantly if the script directly edited the memory, but this is too complicated for me and isn't how this script works.